ashrobo/GoogleWearAlert/README.md

 GoogleWearAlert
 ===============

+NOTE: Due to the volatility of the Swift language and other commitments this library is no longer actively maintained.

 An Android Wear style confirmation view for iOS - Written in Swift

 This library is not intended as fully fledged alert view replacement (it has no buttons) this confirmation view is ideal